Fall...back to school, crisp air, apple picking, changing leaves and of course, pumpkin.

 - Using a wooden spoon, stir continuously for approximately 1 minute.

 - Add cane sugar and ⅛ teaspoon cinnamon, and continue to stir constantly for 1-2 more minutes, being careful not to burn the nuts.

 - Remove nuts from heat and set aside.

 - Add chickpeas, pumpkin, brown sugar, 1 teaspoon cinnamon, nutmeg and salt to the bowl of a food processor.

 - While processing, slowly add the sunflower oil.

 - Process on high speed until smooth and creamy and no chunks remain.
 You may have to stop to scrape down the sides and continue processing.

-- Once the hummus has a smooth consistency, transfer to serving bowl and garnish with toasted pecans and additional cinnamon sugar.
+- Once the hummus has a smooth consistency, transfer to serving bowl and garnish with toasted pecans.

 (Please refer to the post above for instructional photographs and other helpful information for this recipe)

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.